oneofakind88/buildhelper/README.md

 - Workflow execution announces its start, counts steps, and stops on first failure unless `--continue-on-error` is provided.
 Failures are aggregated for a final status message.

 ### Logging
 - `logging_utils.py` centralizes logging configuration.
-The `--verbose/--quiet` flags map to DEBUG/ERROR levels respectively, ensuring consistent log output across commands.
+The `--verbose` and `--quiet` flags map to DEBUG/ERROR levels respectively and are mutually exclusive to avoid conflicting settings, ensuring consistent log output across commands.

 ## Configuration format